Chandra-Panta-Chhetri/File_Transfer_C_Sockets/README.md

    ./client <Server IPv4 Address in dot notation> <port num (same as the above)> tree.jpg tree_copy.jpg

-Note: Requested file from client does not need to be in same directory as client.c
+Note: Requested file from client does not need to be in same directory as client.c.